TomH-22/Milestone-Project-3/README.md

 ### **Unsolved Bugs**
 - When a pin number, consisting of leading zeros is chosen, e.g. 0000 or 0345, same is not saved properly in the Google Sheet on account of the zeros being dropped.

+- There appears to be a bug in Heroku (but not in GitPod) whereby the header graphic is printed twice when exiting the program but I have not found a fix for it.

 ## **Validator Testing**
 - As mentioned above, I rectified all errors thrown up by the Pep8 linter apart from some of the E501 errors relating to line length.